Cloud-Architekt/EntraOps/README.md

 ```

 ### Parser for Custom Tables and WatchLists
-I've built a parser which ensure a standardized schema for EntraOps data across the various ingestion options.
+I have built a parser which ensures a standardized schema for EntraOps data across the various ingestion options.
-This allows you to use the same queries and workbooks, regardless if you have used WatchLists or Custom Table.
+This allows you to use the same queries and workbooks, regardless of whether you have used WatchLists or Custom Table.

 Deploy the according parser for your ingestion option.
 _Recommendation: Choose the parser for "Custom table" if you have enabled ingestion to both targets._